 There are three kinds of skin cancers:

-As a person who is BRCA2+, I am at higher risk for any or all of these I’m told.
+As a person who is BRCA2+, I am at higher risk for any or all of these.
 And now that I’ve had one, the odds for more rises.
 Click on the above links to learn more about the three kinds of skin cancers.
-I’ve certainly learned a lot about all three of late.
+I’ve certainly learned a lot about all three.

 Again, if basal cell cancers are not treated, or removed, they keep growing and over time, this can create problems.
 Eventually, the tumors can potentially become embedded in places they don’t belong, damage nerves and/or bone, interfere with vision (a concern in my case), become ulcerated or infected and of course, just get uglier and uglier to look at.

 At my last oncology appointment, my oncologist and I discussed a different spot on my nose, and he suggested I see a dermatologist to get it checked out.
 Turns out, that spot was fine.
 That other one, not so much.

 So you just never know.
 When in doubt, get checked out.